-Eleven tips for taking a real vacation from your freelance business without stress, worry, or mountains of extra work to get done before you go or when you come back.
+Eleven tips for taking a real vacation from your freelance business without stress, worry, or mountains of work to get done before or after your trip.

 I used to hate vacations.
-Well, not the actual vacation itself, but everything before and after the vacation — and sometimes during the vacation.
-I know it sounds horrible, but there used to be a time when the idea of a vacation would come up and I would say, “I can’t go.
+Well, not the actual vacation itself, but everything before and after the vacation — and sometimes what popped up unexpectedly during the vacation.
+I know it sounds horrible, but there used to be a time when the idea of a vacation would come up and I would tell my husband, “I can’t go.
 It’s just not worth it.”

 When you’re a small business owner, more specifically, a freelancer, solopreneur, or entrepreneur, taking a vacation is extremely difficult, let alone a vacation where you completely detach from your freelance business and actually leave your work at the office.